WZ-122 main battle tank: Early prototypes

 The first prototype, designated WZ-122A, was finished on 25 September 1970.
-This tank is largely based on soviet designs in terms of external shape but with a different suspension and main gun.
+This tank is largely based on Soviet designs in terms of external shape but with a different suspension and main gun.
 The tank utilized a hydromatic transmission system, hydropneumatic suspension, and hydraulic assisted power steering, nicknamed the "three liquid" system.
 The technical indicators of the WZ-122 also featured an NBC protection system, four anti-tank missiles mounted on the sides of the turret, and an advanced target acquisition system including a laser rangefinder, night vision devices, and a ballistic computer.
-It was also mounted with a Chinese-developed 120mm smoothbore gun, which was the world's first 120mm tank gun.
+It was also mounted with a Chinese-developed 120mm smoothbore gun.
 However, in the following tests in 1970, the "three liquid" system proved very unreliable, especially the complicated hydraulic transmission and assisted power steering systems.
-On October 5th, 1970, the Fifth Machine Industry Ministry and various other military apparatuses deemed the various tanks developed during this period (WZ-122, WZ-132, etc.) impractical and unreliable, and thus lowered the unattainable technical expectations to a still somewhat high but realistic level.
+On October 5, 1970, the Fifth Machine Industry Ministry and various other military apparatuses deemed the various tanks developed during this period (WZ-122, WZ-132, etc.) impractical and unreliable, and thus lowered the unattainable technical expectations to a still somewhat high but realistic level.
 In January 1971, another prototype was finished.
 Commonly known as the WZ-1222 or WZ-122B, this prototype used many mature parts and proven technology, such as using to a more conservative "three mechanical" system consisting of a torsion bar suspension, mechanical transmission, and mechanical steering.
 However, many issues were still found during the test, which led to a temporary abandonment of the design.

 WZ-1223

 Another design, known as the WZ-1223, incorporated western technology into a more traditional layout similar to the Type 59.
-According to one source, this prototype would eventually develop into the Type 80 Main Battle Tank, but according to the other source used for this article, this role belonged to the fifth prototype, the most conservative design of all six prototypes, is the initial design of the later Type 80.
+According to one source, this prototype would eventually develop into the Type 80 Main Battle Tank, but according to the other source used for this article, this role belonged to the fifth prototype, the most conservative design of all six prototypes, and the initial design of the later Type 80.